 Career Development Services (CDS) offers services to assist all ODU undergraduate and graduate students as well as alumni in learning career decision making, internal assessment and external exploration, reflection, world of work readiness, and job/internship/graduate program search skills.
 Teaching career readiness skills and an educational developmental philosophy are keys to students’ success as well as internships, networking, active career research, timely intentional involvement in each stage of career development, and meaningful student employment and internship engagement.
-A range of comprehensive services includes individual career counseling, career fairs, student employment, on-campus interviews, career classes, internship support, assisting in maximizing career outcomes (placement), workshops, outreach, in-class presentations, web content, and more.
+A range of comprehensive services includes individual career counseling, career fairs, student employment, on-campus interviews, career classes, internship support, assisting in maximizing career outcomes, workshops, outreach, in-class presentations, web content, and more.
 CDS has received national recognition for select programs, and staff provide national and regional leadership in the field.
-CDS has a Main Center as well as college-based services.
+CDS has a main center as well as college-based services.

 Cooperative education and internship experiences are available at the junior, senior and graduate levels.
 These programs allow students to gain valuable experience related to their major, while testing out possible career choices.
 All students are encouraged to participate in one or more practical experiences.